fashionliteracy/fashionliteracy/_posts/2020-10-03-an-introduction-to-design-thinking:-a-beginners-guide.md

 ## Is Design Thinking a Linear Process?

-The design thinking process is not a linear process.
+As per the definition of design thinking process, the design thinking process is not a linear process.

 It requires solution providers to keep iterating between phases with active feedback from users and stakeholders.
 The correct representation of the process would be similar to the one shown in the image below.